Learning intermolecular forces at liquid-vapor interfaces: ANN training methods

-where the error function, ${\rm erf}(\kappa r_{ij})$, has a natural lengthscale $\kappa^{-1}$ and multiplies a pairwise Coulomb model for the long-range interactions.
+Here the error function, ${\rm erf}(\kappa r_{ij})$, has a natural lengthscale $\kappa^{-1}$ and multiplies a pairwise Coulomb model to extract the long-ranged interactions.
 The ANN-LR models are trained to reproduce only $U_{\rm SR}(\mathbf{R})$ and its derivatives, while simulations are run using that forcefield combined with an exact treatment of the remainder.
 Several efficient methods exist for evaluating the remainder, and we employ the linear scaling particle particle mesh Ewald sum.\cite{hockney2021computer} For the dipolar fluid model, this procedure is equivalent to training an ANN on that part of the potential energy typically evaluated in real-space, including the bonding, Lennard-Jones, and part of the Coulomb potential, while still explicitly evaluating the reciprocal space part of the Coulomb potential.
+Implementation details of this procedure are briefly discussed in Appendix A.

-While in the dipolar fluid model, $U_\mathrm{C}(r_{ij})$ is known explicitly, for the revPBE-D3 water model, the long-range-part of the interactions is not known.
-We model it as a sum of Gaussian charge densities centered on each atom with fixed amplitude.
-Below, we explore the sensitivity of this approach to the choice of empirical amplitude, but most of our results employ charges taken from the empirical SPC/E forcefield with hydrogen charge $q_H=0.4238q_e$.\cite{berendsen1987missing}
+While $U_\mathrm{C}(r_{ij})$ is known explicitly in the dipolar fluid model, for the revPBE-D3 water model, the long-ranged part of the interactions is not known.
+We model it as the long-ranged electrostatic force arising from a fixed Gaussian charge density centered on each atom.
+Below, we explore the sensitivity of this approach to the choice of Gaussian amplitude, but most of our results employ charges taken from the empirical SPC/E forcefield with hydrogen charge $q_H=0.4238q_e$.\cite{berendsen1987missing}

-Within LMF theory, it is known that $\kappa$ needs to be chosen small enough such that in the absence of the long-ranged potential pair correlations are still well-described.\cite{rodgers2008local} We find that $\kappa^{-1}=8.0$\AA, equivalent to the cutoff $r_c$ used in the neural network representations, works well for both the dipole model as well as the \emph{ab initio} water model.
-In principle, the charges and $\kappa$ could be optimized alongside the ANN, but for simplicity we do not consider doing so here and employ these fixed values.
+In principle, the charges and $\kappa$ could be optimized alongside the ANN, but for simplicity we do not consider doing so here and instead employ fixed values.
+Within LMF theory, it is known that $\kappa$ must be chosen small enough that pair correlations are still well-described in the absence of the long-ranged potential.\cite{rodgers2008local} Neural network potentials are capable of capturing these correlations on length scales smaller than the symmetry function cutoff $r_c$, so we expect that $\kappa^{-1}\leq r_c$ will be a suitable choice.
+In cases where the true charge distribution is not known, it will be desirable to minimise the role of the explicit charge model by choosing $\kappa$ as large as possible.
+We therefore consider the case $\kappa^{-1}=r_c=8.0$\AA.
+We find that this choice gives good training results for both the dipole and \emph{ab initio} water models.